George Wears Samms: A socialist and a pacifist

-George Wears Samms was born at 4 Larchfield Road in Hunslet, Leeds, on 23 November 1882.
-He attended the St Silas Anglican Church School until he was 12 years of age, and then became an apprentice iron moulder.
-In 1899 he ran away to the South African War by falsifying his age.
+George Wears Samms was born in Hunslet in south Leeds, on 23 November 1882.
+He attended the St Silas Anglican Church School until he was twelve years old, then left to become an apprentice iron moulder.
+In 1899 he ran away to the South African War by falsifying his age, later returning home to become the family breadwinner after his father was killed in a workplace accident.
 In 1907, George married Lily Bamford in the St Silas Parish Church, only a block away from where he had been born.

-George had plans to emigrate to the United States of America, but Lily did not like the man that George planned planned to travel with and refused to accompany him to the USA.
+George had been making plans to immigrate to the USA, but Lily did not like the man that George planned to travel with and refused to accompany him.
 Lily told George that 'if you go, you go alone', but that 'Frank Robinson, who is a good man, is heading out to New Zealand.
 Lily (George and Lily Samms’ two-year-old daughter) and I will go to New Zealand with you, but not to the USA'.

-After three months on a steamship, George arrived in Christchurch, but unable to find work, he headed north to Wellington.
-He disliked Wellington intensely.
-Feeling lonely and isolated, he recalled being shown friendship on only one occasion.
+After three months on the steamship George and Frank arrived in Christchurch, but George was unable to find work and headed north to Wellington.
+He disliked Wellington intensely; feeling lonely and isolated, he later recalled being shown friendship on only one occasion.
 Frank came to the rescue, contacting him about a job that was going as an iron moulder at Scott's Iron Foundry in Christchurch.
-George returned to Christchurch on the next available ferry, and the two men established themselves there, before sending word to their families back in Yorkshire.
+George returned to Christchurch and the two men established themselves before sending word to their families back in Yorkshire.

-Their wives, Lily May Robinson (nee Cole) and Lily Samms, along with baby Lily Samms, boarded the SS Rotorua and departed Essex's Tilbury Docks on 9 May 1912.
+Their wives, Lily May Robinson (née Cole) and Lily Samms, along with baby Lily, boarded the SS Rotorua and departed Essex's Tilbury Docks on 9 May 1912.
 Experiencing a significantly more truncated trip than their husbands’, they arrived in Wellington six-and-a-half weeks later.
 George and Frank were waiting for them at the docks.

-The Samms and Robinsons were living on half acre properties, and for two families who had come from Edwardian-era industrial Leeds the difference in the environments was significant.
-Each family had an orchard as well as a vegetable garden; in later years, Frank had large glasshouses from which he grew and sold tomatoes.
-George, a keen cricketer, even had his own cricket pitch.
+The Samms and Robinsons were now living on half-acre properties, and for two families who had come from Edwardian-era industrial Leeds the difference in the environments was significant.
+Each family had an orchard as well as a vegetable garden.
+In later years, Frank had large glasshouses from which he grew and sold tomatoes; causing some controversy on a street of socialists.
+George was a keen cricketer and had his own cricket pitch in the backyard.
 George loved his garden.
 He would get up at 5am every morning to work in his garden for an hour before having breakfast and cycling to work at the foundry.